arrow

 Look at the best technology stack used for cross-platform mobile app development.

-React Native combines JavaScript and TypeScript to resemble native apps.
+#1.
+React Native is a mobile app development framework that combines JavaScript and TypeScript to resemble native apps.
 React Native uses the same UI building pieces as Android and iOS but with React and JavaScript.
 It’s the greatest approach to developing cross-platform mobile applications since it’s more mature than Flutter and more popular than Xamarin.
-We will also talk about why people like React Native when making a mobile app and some of the benefits are:
+Let’s also discuss why programmers prefer React Native for mobile app development, highlighting some of its benefits:

 • platform-agnostic;